materialsproject/pymatgen/docs/usage.rst

 importance of this package for the overall functioning of the code, we have provided a quick summary of the various modules here:

-1. pymatgen.core.periodic_table : Everything begins here, where the Element and Specie (Element with an oxidation state) objects are defined.
+1. :mod:`pymatgen.core.periodic_table`: Everything begins here, where the Element and Specie (Element with an oxidation state) objects are defined.
    Unlike typical implementations, pymatgen's Element object is rich, which means that each Element contains many useful properties associated with it, including atomic numbers, atomic masses, melting points, boiling points, just to name a few.

-2. pymatgen.core.lattice : This module defines a Lattice object, which essentially defines the lattice vectors in three dimensions.
-The Lattice object provides convenience methods for performing fractional to cartesian coordinates and vice version, lattice parameter and angles computations, etc.
+2. :mod:`pymatgen.core.lattice`: This module defines a Lattice object, which essentially defines the lattice vectors in three dimensions.
+The Lattice object provides convenience methods for performing fractional to cartesian coordinates and vice versa, lattice parameter and angles computations, etc.

-3. pymatgen.core.sites : Defines the Site and PeriodicSite objects.
+3. :mod:`pymatgen.core.sites`: Defines the Site and PeriodicSite objects.
 A Site is essentially a coordinate point containing an Element or Specie.
 A PeriodicSite contains a Lattice as well.

-4. pymatgen.core.structure : Defines the Structure, Molecule, and Composition
+4. :mod:`pymatgen.core.structure`: Defines the Structure and Molecule objects.
-   objects.
    A Structure and Molecule are simply a list of PeriodicSites and Site respectively.

-A Composition is mapping of Element/Specie to amounts.
+5. :mod:`pymatgen.core.composition`: A Composition is simply a mapping of Element/Specie to amounts.

 All units in pymatgen are typically assumed to be in atomic units, i.e., angstroms for lengths, eV for energies, etc. However, most objects do not assume any units per se and it should be perfectly fine for the most part no matter what units are being used, as long as they are used consistently.

 Side-note : to_dict / from_dict
 ===============================